Skip to main content

 This Biden administration policy modifies the Trump-era policy identified in this entry.

 On September 1, 2021, USCIS issued a notice in the Federal Register inviting the general public and other Federal agencies to comment on proposed revision to the H-1B registration tool.
 USCIS provided a 60-day comment period until November 1, 2021.
-Among the changes proposed include a process for notifying registrants of a duplicate registration and adding language that USCIS will conduct a wage-based lottery in the number of registrations exceeds the H-1B cap.
+The changes proposed include a process for notifying registrants of a duplicate registration and language that USCIS will conduct a wage-based lottery in the number of registrations exceeds the H-1B cap.

 View Document